 Enter Divi, by Elegant Themes!

 Elegant Themes is another one of these great companies that give you an amazing product and support for a great price.
-I paid $250 for their Divi theme but what you really get is an amazing website builder than anyone can use to create and update their own WordPress website(s).
+I paid $249 for their Divi theme but what I really got was an amazing website builder than anyone can use to create and update their own WordPress website(s).
 Totally worth it.